Estado Novo (Portugal): Education

-The first years (1933–1936)
+First years (1933–1936)

-With its founding 1933 political constitution, the Estado Novo would establish compulsory education at three years.
-Compulsory education was first introduced in Portugal during the Monarchy (in 1844) with the duration of three years, then increased to five years during the First Republic, but it was never really enforced.
+With its founding 1933 political constitution, the Estado Novo established compulsory education at three years.
+Compulsory education was first introduced in Portugal during the monarchy (in 1844) with the duration of three years, then increased to five years during the First Republic, but it was never really enforced.
 The political constitution defines public education as aiming for: "in addition to the physical reinvigoration and the improvement of intellectual faculties, the formation of character, professional value and all civic and moral virtues" (Constituição de 1933, Artigo 43).

 During the first three years of the Estado Novo, the then Ministry of Public Instruction, had a total of four different ministers.

-The Ministry of Carneiro Pacheco (1936–1940)
+Ministry of Carneiro Pacheco (1936–1940)

-In 1936, António Carneiro Pacheco (then Rector of the University of Lisbon) is nominated as the Minister of the Public Instruction.
-In the same year, his Ministry issues a law that alters the Ministry's name to Ministry of National Education, and includes a National Board of Education (Junta Nacional da Educação).
-This National Board of Education aimed to study and inform the Minister in all matters of both education and culture.
-Parents and educators were to be represented in all sections of this Board, except for the cultural relations and scientific research section.
-This Board would replace the Superior Council for Public Instruction, which had existed since 1835, along with other consulting boards, such as the National Board of Excavations and Antiques.
+In 1936, António Carneiro Pacheco (then rector of the University of Lisbon) was nominated as the minister of the public instruction.
+In the same year, his ministry issued a law that altered the ministry's name to Ministry of National Education, and included a National Board of Education (Junta Nacional da Educação).
+This National Board of Education aimed to study and inform the minister in all matters of both education and culture.
+Parents and educators were to be represented in all sections of this board, except for the cultural relations and scientific research section.
+This board replaced the Superior Council for Public Instruction, which had existed since 1835, along with other consulting boards, such as the National Board of Excavations and Antiques.

-Further events of note during Carneiro Pacheco's mandate were the creation of the Mocidade Portuguesa, the Plan of the Centennials (Plano dos Centenários), and the adoption of a single, national textbook for each grade.
+Further events of note during Pacheco's mandate were the creation of the Mocidade Portuguesa, the Plan of the Centennials (Plano dos Centenários), and the adoption of a single, national textbook for each grade.

-The Mocidade Portuguesa would be established in 1936, defined as a "national and pre-military organization that is able to stimulate the integral development of [the youth's] physical capacities, the formation of [their] character and devotion to the Fatherland and put [them] in conditions to be able to compete effectively for its defense" (Law 1941, Base XI).
+The Mocidade Portuguesa was established in 1936, defined as a "national and pre-military organization that is able to stimulate the integral development of [the youth's] physical capacities, the formation of [their] character and devotion to the Fatherland and put [them] in conditions to be able to compete effectively for its defense" (Law 1941, Base XI).

 The Plan of the Centennials aimed to build a network of schools, uniformed by region, that would obey the pedagogical and hygienic criteria of the time.
 The buildings would be adapted to reflect the differences in climate, material resources, and processes of construction of each region.
-The plan was officially approved in 1939, but due to World War II, would only start its first phase in 1944.
-It would extend well beyond Carneiro Pacheco's mandate, with its VI phase in 1959.
-It is replaced in 1961 by the "New Plan of Constructions".
-Between 1930 and 1940, the number of primary schools grew from 27 000 to 40 000.
+The plan was officially approved in 1939, but due to World War II, only started its first phase in 1944.
+It extended well beyond Pacheco's mandate, with its VI phase in 1959.
+It was replaced in 1961 by the "New Plan of Constructions".
+Between 1930 and 1940, the number of primary schools grew from 27,000 to 40,000.